Tubod, Lanao del Norte: Geography

 Tubod is located along the southeastern shores of Panguil Bay and is about 60 km southwest of Iligan City, 10 km south of Ozamiz City and about 2 km west of Tangub City.
+The Panguil Bay Bridge links the municipality to the city of Tangub.

-It is bounded by Panguil Bay and the Municipality of Kolambugan on the North, and Magsaysay on the North East, the municipality of Munai on the East, and the municipalities of Salvador and Nunungan on the South, and the municipality of Baroy on the South West.
-It has a regular terrain with low planes in the interior and undulating hills to rugged mountains along the Northern portion down to South Eastern portion of the municipality.
+It is bounded by Panguil Bay and the municipality of Kolambugan on the north, Magsaysay on the northeast, Munai on the east, the municipalities of Salvador and Nunungan on the south, and the municipality of Baroy on the southwest.
+It has a regular terrain with low planes in the interior and undulating hills to rugged mountains along the northern portion, down to the southeastern portion of the municipality.

 Tubod has 24 barangays and occupies a land area of 24000 ha.
-Rainfall present every month although it is outside the typhoon belt.
+Rainfall is present every month although it is outside the typhoon belt.
 It has an annual mean temperature of 26.6 C and a mean monthly rainfall distribution of less than 74 mm.
-Of the total area of the municipality, 289.05 hectares as public lands both alienable and disposable and forestal land, 310 hectares rice land, 73.24 hectares as fishpond and swamp lands and 117.44 hectares as residential land.
+Of the total area of the municipality, 289.05 hectares are public land, including alienable, disposable, and forest land, 310 hectares rice land, 73.24 hectares as fishpond and swamp lands, and 117.44 hectares as residential land.